 The introduction of the local adjustment factor means that residential properties of the same value in different local authority areas may pay different amounts of LPT from 2015 on, depending on whether the local authority has applied a local adjustment factor or not.

-If a local authority passes a resolution to vary the basic LPT rates of 0.18% and 0.25% for 2019, Revenue must have been notified of the local adjustment factor on or before 30 September 2018.
+If a local authority passes a resolution to vary the basic LPT rates of 0.18% and 0.25% for 2023, Revenue must have been notified of the local adjustment factor on or before 15 October 2022.
 The local authority must also publish a notice of the variation of LPT on its website and in at least one local newspaper.
+(Copy of this Notice of the passing of the resolution to vary the rate of local property tax for 2022 is available here.)
 Revenue then adjusts the LPT liability for residential properties within the local authority’s administrative area.

-The 2018 allocation from the Local Property Tax and the calculation provided by the DHPLG on the basis of this allocation is set out in Table 1 below.
+The 2022 allocation from the Local Property Tax and the calculation provided by the DHPLG on the basis of this allocation is set out in Table 1 below:

 Table 1 - LPT Reconciliation